gdtms247/tdarr_plugins/HD Movies/readme.md

 ---

+# Design Philosophy

+- Preserve the cinematic viewing experience.
+- Standardize audio for consistent playback.
+- Convert only unsupported video codecs.
+- Minimize unnecessary transcoding.
+- Rely on Radarr for content acquisition and quality selection.

+---

 # Video Standard

 ## Supported Codecs

-No processing is performed for:
+The following codecs are considered compliant and are left unchanged:

 - H.264 / AVC
 - HEVC / H.265

 ## Unsupported Modern Codecs

-The following codecs are transcoded to HEVC using Intel Quick Sync:
+Modern codecs not universally supported are converted to HEVC using Intel Quick Sync.

+Examples include:

 - AV1
 - VP9

 ## Legacy Codecs

-Legacy codecs are transcoded to H.264 using Intel Quick Sync.
+Legacy codecs are converted to H.264 using Intel Quick Sync.

 Examples include: